 It's normal to have mild floaters from time to time.
 But if you suddenly notice lots of them, it could be PVD.

 Other signs are flashes of light and darkness around the edges of your vision.
-These could be a sign of a tear in your retina.
+These could be a sign of a tear or detachment in your retina, which is often a medical emergency.

 You may notice symptoms in only one eye.
 But if you get it in one eye, you'll likely get it in the other within a year.